SLATE REPAIR

 What is slate, after all?

-At higher metamorphic grade, slate becomes ‘phyllite,’ with the foliation characterized by larger mica grains; ‘schist’ has larger mica grains still.
-Such rocks are usually more crumbly and flaky than slate, in which only the reorientation and parallel flaking of the smallest clay grains determines foliation, and in which no larger mineral grains exist, being neither deposited in the original sedimentary environment, nor yet created through further metamorphosis.
+At higher metamorphic grade, slate becomes ‘phyllite,’ with the foliation (cleavage) determined not by tiny clay grains, but by larger mica grains created through metamorphosis.
+‘Schist’ has larger mica grains still.
+Large grains of mica make such rocks more crumbly than slate, in which only the reorientation and parallel flaking of the smallest clay grains determines foliation, and in which no larger mineral grains exist, being neither deposited in the original sedimentary environment, nor yet created through further metamorphism.

 RECENT WORK